Koh Samui, East coast beaches and islands, Thailand

 Koh Samui has a tropical climate and the best time to visit is from February to September, which is relatively dry but there is some rain every month.
 February to April are the driest months.
 October to January are wet with the monsoon coming from the northeast across the Gulf of Thailand.

-Call us on to start planning your vacation to Kamalaya or take a look at our itineraries to East coast beaches and islands
+Call us on to start planning your holiday to Kamalaya or take a look at our itineraries to Thailand

 A wellness sanctuary and holistic spa set on the beach on the south coast of Koh Samui.
 You would come here for a journey of pampering, relaxation and well-being as that is the sole focus here.